Ballard Power Systems (NASDAQ:BLDP) Given a $40.00 Price Target by Raymond James Analysts

-Ballard Power Systems (NASDAQ:BLDP) (TSE:BLD) has been assigned a $40.00 target price by stock analysts at Raymond James in a research report issued on Tuesday, BayStreet.CA reports.
-The brokerage currently has a “strong-buy” rating on the technology company’s stock.
-Raymond James’ price objective would suggest a potential upside of 76.83% from the stock’s previous close.
+Ballard Power Systems (NASDAQ:BLDP) (TSE:BLD) has been assigned a $40.00 price objective by Raymond James in a research note issued on Wednesday, BayStreet.CA reports.
+The firm currently has a “strong-buy” rating on the technology company’s stock.
+Raymond James’ price target would suggest a potential upside of 75.67% from the stock’s previous close.

 Ballard Power Systems Company Profile